FOR RESEARCHERS – Industrial Affiliates Programs

 Affilate Programs Presentation

-The Industrial Contracts Office reviews and signs Industrial Affiliates agreements.
-Sample agreements are available below:
+The Industrial Contracts Office reviews and signs Industrial Affiliates agreements for programs that use member agreements.

 Industry Affiliates Programs FAQs